Lee34667/PortifolioProjects/README.md

-This is a small experiment of using the SSMS to that helps in data analytics.
+This is a small experiment of using the SSMS that helps in data analytics.